fsujoseph/Movies/README.md

 ## Program Description

+A 2-D matrix is initialized at the start of the program which represents the movie theater layout.
+The seat value weights are assigned at this stage as well.
+Modularity was kept in mind as any size movie theater can be used and still have a functioning program.

-The core of this program uses a priority queue with a greedy algorithm.
+The core logic of this program uses a priority queue with a greedy algorithm.
 Since the reservations are in a queue, they will be given the best possible experience in the order the reservations were recieved.
 This is why a greedy algorithm is a great use for this application because each customer deserves the best available at the time of their booking.
 The greedy algorithm simply places them in the best position available.

 ### Executing program